Time

-Temporal measurement has occupied scientists and technologists and was a prime motivation in navigation and astronomy.
-Periodic events and periodic motion have long served as standards for units of time.
-Examples include the apparent motion of the sun across the sky, the phases of the moon, and the swing of a pendulum.
-Time is also of significant social importance, having economic value ("time is money") as well as personal value, due to an awareness of the limited time in each day and in human life spans.
+Throughout history, time has been an important subject of study in religion, philosophy, and science.
+Temporal measurement has occupied scientists and technologists, and has been a prime motivation in navigation and astronomy.
+Time is also of significant social importance, having economic value ("time is money") as well as personal value, due to an awareness of the limited time in each day ("carpe diem") and in human life spans.